Storidge/cio-faq/software.md

 The install script supports installing a particular version which matches the version on the running cluster.
 For example, to install build 3062, run:

 ```
-curl -fsSL ftp://104.131.153.182/pub/ce/cio-ce | sudo bash -s -- -f -r 3452
+curl -fsSL https://download.storidge.com/pub/ce/cio-ce | sudo bash -s -- -r 3411
 ```

 The `-s` option directs bash to accept stdin and execute it.
-Parameters after `--` are presented to the script for processing. `-f` specifies FTP protocol to download release 3062.
+Parameters after `--` are presented to the script for processing. `-r` specifies release 3411.

 ### How do I update a cluster to a specific version of Storidge software?